redhat-cip/dci-openshift-agent/docs/a-i.md

     may grow indiscriminately if left unchecked
   * `http_dir` will store the files served over HTTP e.g. the discovery ISO
   * `vm_create_scripts_dir` (for a virtual environment only): holds the shell scripts that tell libvirt how to create the VMs.
-You can disable Secure Boot (enabled by default) using the dci_assisted_disable_secure_boot flag.
   * `images_dir` (for a virtual environment only): where the generated libvirt OS images will be stored